jalovejoy/swamp_score_calculator/ReadMe.md

 | avgLifeExpec | FIPS County | The average life expectancy of residents | Float | CDC | 2010 |
 |  |  |  |  |  |  |

 The street address level data is collected using the [Google Places API](https://developers.google.com/places/web-service/intro) with a search radius of 3000 meters.
 The distance from the input address to the grocery, fast food, or convenience store business is calculated using the [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start).
-The below diagram provides an effective overview of the current street level address data collection and processing methodology:
+The below diagram provides an overview of the current street level address data collection and processing methodology:

 ![alt text](https://raw.git.generalassemb.ly/JamesLovejoy-DEN/project_6/master/images/swamp-score-flow.png)